 - Protect Your Hips: See the exercises that the elite dancers of The Australian Ballet use to strengthen and protect their hips.

 Over the years the Artistic Health Team at The Australian Ballet have developed a suite of hip strengthening exercises.
 Strength is essential for dancer performance and injury risk reduction and strengthening through range can help promote and support flexibility.
 Watch now to see the range of exercises routinely prescribed to all dancers at The Australian Ballet and tailored to suit each dancer’s ability and requirements.

 - Hip health: Investigating how the health of hip joints in elite ballet dancers change over time (Dr Sue Mayes AM, The Australian Ballet)

 - Main findings: Most people would assume dancers’ hips are at risk of injury and that hip arthritis and total hip replacements are inevitable, due to the extreme movement required for ballet.
-We were thrilled to discover in our hip joint health study that professional ballet dancers’ hip health is very similar to athletes and dancers’ hip health did not change over five years.
-This is novel, as hip joint health has not been studied in ballet or sport over time.
-Osteoarthritis involves cartilage defect progression within five years, and yet ballet dancers’ cartilage did not deteriorate over the duration of the study.
+We discovered that professional ballet dancers’ hip health is very similar to athletes and dancers’ hip health did not change over five years.
 Ballet dancers’ hips appear to cope with the extreme loading over many years.
 The findings suggest that ballet can be promoted as a safe form of physical activity.

-- Hip hypermobility: Investigating the relationship between flexibility and hip joint health in professional ballet dancers (Dr Sue Mayes AM, The Australian Ballet).
+- Hip hypermobility: Investigating the relationship between joint hypermobility and hip joint health in professional ballet dancers (Dr Sue Mayes AM, The Australian Ballet).